-Painter, printmaker, and sculptor, the German artist Georg Baselitz is a pioneering Neo-Expressionist who rejected abstraction in favor of recognizable subject matter, deliberately employing a raw style of rendering and a heightened palette in order to convey direct emotion.
-Embracing the German Expressionism that had been denounced by the Nazis, Baselitz returned the human figure to a central position in painting.
-Recent paintings by the artist were on view at Gagosian, New York, in the exhibition Devotion, in early 2019.
+A painter, printmaker, and sculptor, the German artist Georg Baselitz is a pioneering postwar artist who rejected abstraction in favor of recognizable subject matter, deliberately employing a raw style of rendering and a heightened palette in order to convey direct emotion.
+Photo: Martin Müller

 Sir Norman Rosenthal is an independent curator and art historian.
 After a short time spent as exhibitions officer at Brighton Museum and Art Gallery, and subsequently as curator at the Institute of Contemporary Arts in London, in 1977 he became Exhibitions Secretary at the Royal Academy of Arts, London, where he remained until 2008.

 Norman Rosenthal You call the exhibition Devotion.
 That means a lot, or maybe not?